rocket-pack/serverguide/first-steps.md

   apt-get update
 ```

-- this will contact the package serers, and update the 'repository' of packages, ensuring that we will be updating the latest versions of everything.
+This will contact the package serers, and update the 'repository' of packages, ensuring that we will be updating the latest versions of everything.

 To actually perform the update, run the following command: